kylenguyen-cs30/Parfummelier/services/README.md

 ## User service

 - Create an account ✅
-- list all scentbank detail base on one user_id ✅ ❌
+- list all scentbank detail base on one user_id ✅
-- register new user ✅ ❌
+- register new user ✅
 - update user scentbank details ✅

 ## Authentication service

-- Check login and generate token ✅
+- Check login and generate tokens ✅
 - Check logout and destroy token 💻
 - Resquest password reset 💻
 - password reset 💻

-## Quiz service [CONFIRMATION?] 💻
+## Quiz service [Oscar] 💻

 - List all answers by a user with user_id
 - Map user's answer to corresponding product
 - Add user's answers into database
+- Quiz Algorithm

 ## Product service 💻 [SOMEBODY CODE THIS THING?]